ellemouton/website/content/posts/ark-vtxos-and-trees.md

 ## Elle's TODOs carried over from the draft

-- Explainer Strategy section was never written; the empty heading has been dropped
 - Step by step tree building, still to write: "Start at root with 5 pub keys + 5 values and paying to the outputs.
 At this point that txid is known and so the next txs can be formed, and so on."
 This is the gap in "Building the Batch Transaction",